wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 getallpaths> writing data for new ts to ts.data
 ```

+As each **OPTIM** run finishes, **PATHSAMPLE** analyses the minima and transition states found and checks to see if they match existing structures in the database
+using an energy (`ETOL`) and geometric (`GEOMDIFFTOL`) cutoff.
+If they are new, they are added to *min.data* and *ts.data* respectively and will be considered as
+possible endpoints for reconnection in subsequent cycles.

-3. Print a smmmary of what was found during the cycle and the current database size:
+- Print a summary of what was found during the cycle and the current database size:

 ```
 --------------------------------------------------------------------------------------------------------------